zwbx/zwbx.github.io/_pages/about.md

 **Research interest:** robust machine learning, out-of-distribution / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications such as activity recognition and computer vision. *Interested in internship or collaboration?
 Contact me.*

+**Announcement:** I'm experimenting a new form of research collaboration.
+You can click [here](https://forms.office.com/r/32Fs6uAjT6) if you are interested!

 <!-- ### Highlights

 1. Four of my papers are highly cited and ranked top 20 globally in recent 5 years in Google scholar metrics!
 See [here](https://zhuanlan.zhihu.com/p/421192644).